gooday2die/Anti-Captcha-Sound/github/howthisworks.md

 - noise

 ### 3. Verifying and testing model
 Test set accuracy was set as 89%.
 Yay!
+This means each letters have 89% of being recognized correctly.